-We used the unit selection method of concatenative speech synthesis.
+In this project we used the unit selection method of concatenative speech synthesis.
 Unit selection provides a very effective method to select the most appropriate pre-recorded segments of speech for a given synthetic utterance.
-The three factors used to guide the selection process were:
+The three factors used to guide the selection process are: